jseok1/sorting-algorithm-visualizer/README.md

 ```

 ## Usage
-To launch the visualizer, simply run the `Main.py` module.
+To launch the visualizer, simply run `main.py`.

 The following keys map to the following algorithms.
 * `1` - Bubble Sort